-As noticed by \citet{fanadversarial}, it is not trivial to find an optimal regularization coefficient $\lambda_R$.
+\paragraph{Regularization coefficient $\lambda_R$} As noticed by \citet{fanadversarial}, it is not trivial to find an optimal regularization coefficient $\lambda_R$.
 They proposed an adaptive strategy which gets rid of the manual selection of $\lambda_R$.
-We, however, find it undesirable due to the lack of control on the average size of the saliency map.
+We find it undesirable due to the lack of control on the average size of the saliency map.
 Instead, we propose to control the average number of relevant pixels by manually setting $\lambda_R$, while applying the regularization term $R(m(x))$ only when there is a disagreement between $f(x)$ and $f((1-m(x)) \odot x)$.
 We then set $\lambda_R$ for each experiment such that approximately 50\% of pixels in each image are indicated as relevant by a mapping $m$.
-In the preliminary experiments, we further noticed that this approach avoids problematic behavior when an image contains small objects, earlier observed by \citet{fong2017interpretable}.
+In the preliminary experiments, we further noticed that this approach avoids problematic behavior when an image contains small objects, as observed earlier \citep{fong2017interpretable}.
 We also noticed that the training of mapping $m$ is more stable and effective when we use only images that the classifier is not trivially confused on, i.e. predicts the correct class for the original images.